About the University

 The new $100 million Human Performance and Nutrition Research Institute (HPNRI) will be constructed on the Stillwater campus and will develop preventative therapeutic strategies to combat obesity and chronic diseases.
 The institute will be the first of its kind — a university-based center focused on human performance and nutrition science for optimizing health and performance.
 The institute will leverage research and expertise from several departments and colleges across the OSU system, including the College of Education and Human Sciences, Ferguson College of Agriculture, the College of Engineering, Architecture and Technology, Robert M. Kerr Food and Agriculture Products Center, College of Osteopathic Medicine and more.

 The new Transportation Operation Facility will be a $16 million replacement facility for the existing facility at the northeast corner of Farm Road and Western.
 The new facility, which will be funded by grants, will be located on Lakeview Road next to the Clean Energy Fuel station.
 The facility will make it possible to service all OSU vehicles with 12 large service bays, bus and vehicle automatic wash bays, space for fleet vehicle rentals, a fueling station and offices.
-The project was bid in the fall of 2021 and completed in the fall of 2022.
+The project was bid in the spring of 2024 and completed in the fall of 2025.

 Research